istio/istio/manifests/charts/README-helm3.md

 ## Install

-The Helm charts are support both by Helm v2 and Helm v3.
+The Helm charts are supported both by Helm v2 and Helm v3.
 Please do not introduce Helm v3 specific changes as many users are still using Helm v2 and the operator is currently using the Helm v2 code to generate.

 To install with Helm v3, you must first create the namespace that you wish to install in if the namespace does not exist already.
 The default namespace used is `istio-system` and can be created as follows: